fruegger/aoc/README.md

 The curious, odd, mildly amusing or even remotely noteworthy is collected here.

 P.S.
-The appearance of most emojis (such as 😸) warns of ugly puns in the vicinity
+The appearance of most emojis (such as 😆 or 🙄) warn of ugly puns in the vicinity

 ## 2004 edition